 Seven Sisters is a rare example of a deep-level tube station with three platforms on one line.
-Until the Jubilee line opened it, it shared this feature with Baker Street on the Bakerloo line.
+Until the Jubilee line opened, it shared this feature with Baker Street on the Bakerloo line.
 Since the Jubilee Line Extension opened it has shared this distinction with North Greenwich.
 North Greenwich is visually distinct from Seven Sisters, however, as it was built as a concrete box and not by deep-bore tunnelling.
 There are stations with more than three platforms of course – Camden Town, Euston and Kennington on the Northern line all have four, but in each case they are on two distinct branches.
 Seven Sisters is thus just a little bit special.

 The three platforms at Seven Sisters are just one of the features of the Victoria line which reflect the considerable thought that went into the design of the line to give it maximum operational convenience and flexibility.
 Numerically, the platforms in question are 3, 4 and 5 (the National Rail station on top having claimed the first two ordinal numbers).
 Platform 3 is the northbound platform and platform 5 is the southbound one.
 Adjacent to platform 3 and accessible to it by cross-passages is platform 4.

 Platform 4 possesses some unusual touches.
 Although at first glance it looks like an ordinary platform (the previously identified lack of advertising aside), it also features something that originally could not be found on any other Victoria line platform.
 At the western end (and visible in the photo above) is a pedestrian overbridge cut into circular cross-section of the platform tunnel.
-This was avoided at other station for aesthetic reasons.
+This was avoided at other stations for aesthetic reasons.
 With no-one likely to be waiting here on the platform, avoiding it was obviously seen as an unnecessary luxury here.

-Note the glare of the red signal located in the tunnel at the west end of the platform.
+If visiting, note the glare of the red signal located in the tunnel at the west end of the platform.
 This is a Fixed Red Light which means that trains never depart in this direction.

 If you do linger on platform 4, then you will probably be approached by staff who presume that you are lost and need assistance.
 Indeed this platform must be about the only place on the underground where the staff are actually less likely to approach and ask you questions if you are holding a camera in your hand.

 Above is a diagram showing the relevant tracks.
-The little wings on the lines two and from the depot are simply points designed to derail any train that is heading for the “main line” without authorisation.
+The little wings on the lines to and from the depot are simply points designed to derail any train that is heading for the “main line” without authorisation.
 Thanks to swirlythingy for providing this.